sidagarwal04/neo4j-vertexai-codelab/README.md

 The application will be available at `http://localhost:7860` by default.

 ## 🚀 Deploying to Cloud Run
+Before deploying to Cloud Run, ensure your `requirements.txt` file includes all necessary dependencies for Neo4j and Vertex AI integration.
+Additionally, you need a `Dockerfile` to containerize your application for deployment.

+Both requirements.txt and Dockerfile are present in this repository:
+- `requirements.txt`: Lists all the Python dependencies required to run the application.
+- `Dockerfile`: Defines the container environment, including the base image, required packages, and how the application is executed.

 If you want to deploy this application to Google Cloud Run for production use, follow these steps: